niplav/site/range_and_forecasting_accuracy.md

 of the forecasts of the best forecasters on the site.

-Another significant difference between these two websites is the amount of data they publish: Predictionbook shows every single forecast made, while on Metaculus one can only see the community forecast (a the time-weighted median of the forecasts made on the question).
+Another significant difference between these two websites is the amount of data they publish: PredictionBook shows every single forecast made, while on Metaculus one can only see the community forecast (a the time-weighted median of the forecasts made on the question).
 This is relevant for this
 analysis: The two approaches must be analysed separately.